BLDP Straddle Strategy

 BLDP thesis for this straddle

-The market-implied 1-standard-deviation range for BLDP extends from approximately $2.79 on the downside to $6.27 on the upside.
+The market-implied 1-standard-deviation range for BLDP extends from approximately $1.13 on the downside to $6.35 on the upside.
 A BLDP long straddle is a pure-volatility play: it profits when the underlying moves far enough from the strike in either direction to overcome the combined call plus put debit, regardless of direction.
-Current BLDP IV rank near 37.41% is mid-range against its 1-year distribution, so the IV signal is neutral; the straddle thesis on BLDP should anchor more to the directional view and the expected-move geometry.
+Current BLDP IV rank near 75.30% sits in the upper third of its 1-year distribution, which historically reverts; this raises the bar for premium-buying structures and lowers it for premium-selling structures on BLDP at 243.10%.
 As a Industrials name, BLDP options can move on sector-level news flow (peer earnings, regulatory updates, industry-specific macro data) in addition to BLDP-specific events.

 BLDP straddle positions are structurally neutral / high-volatility (long premium); the modeled P&L assumes European-style exercise at expiration and ignores early assignment, transaction costs, dividends paid before expiry on the stock leg (when present), and the bid-ask spread on the listed chain.
 BLDP positions also carry Industrials sector concentration risk; news flow inside the sector (peer earnings, regulatory shifts, supply-chain headlines) can move BLDP alongside the broader basket even when BLDP-specific fundamentals are unchanged.
 Always rebuild the position from current BLDP chain quotes before placing a trade.